-- When the rice is almost done, remove it from the heat and add a knob of butter and the Parmesan cheese.
+- When the rice is almost done, remove it from the heat and add a knob of butter and the Parmigiano cheese.
 Mix well and set aside.

 - In a small pan quickly brown the bacon at high heat (it should not be too crispy though), then add it to the rice and mix.
-Do the same for the roughly chopped mozzarella.
+Add also the roughly chopped mozzarella.